Jiaocz/CityBattle/README.md

 If you have any problem, please open an [Issue](https://github.com/Jiaocz/CityBattle/issues) or [discuss](https://github.com/Jiaocz/CityBattle/discussions) with others who interested in this project. **Issues may not be replied by me.**

 ****
-Project has been terminated since Dec.
-14th, 2020.
+Project has been terminated since Jan.
+14th, 2021.
 New feature may not come out.

 To contribute to this repository, please fork and then make pull requests.